-She is also the faculty advisor of the student chapter of the American Chemical Society, which is a nationally recognized chapter, having won awards every year since the chapter was formed.
-Through this advisor role, Kalman has had a chance to expand chemistry outreach to the on-campus and off-campus community through a wide range of demonstrations and activities, and aid several chemistry and biology students in promoting their leadership skills.
+From 2015-2020, she was the faculty advisor of the student chapter of the American Chemical Society, which is a nationally recognized chapter, having won awards every year since the chapter was formed.
+Through this advisor role, Kalman had a chance to expand chemistry outreach to the on-campus and off-campus community through a wide range of demonstrations and activities, and aid several chemistry and biology students in promoting their leadership skills.

 In her free time, Kalman enjoys two things: family and curling!
-She has two preschool children, and is an active member of the Atlanta Curling Club.
+She has two young children and is a board member of the Atlanta Curling Club.

 - Doctorate – chemical engineering – University of Delaware

 - Master’s – chemical engineering – University of Delaware

 - Bachelor’s – chemical engineering – Tennessee Technological University